ruslanmv/watsonx-docker-container/README.md

 RUN poetry config virtualenvs.create false && poetry install --no-interaction --no-ansi

 # Install JupyterLab and Elyra using Poetry
-RUN poetry add jupyter
+RUN poetry add jupyterlab

+# Activate the Poetry environment (You can put this in a separate script)
-#RUN poetry add jupyterlab
+#RUN poetry shell

 # Copy Project Files
 COPY . .